emrekilic87/nodejs_read_and_write_file/README.md

-# nodejs read and write file
-# run this code in terminal > node main.js
+run this code in terminal > node main.js